dedup.flexfs

 Section titled “Warnings”Run without --fix first.
 Always perform a dry run to review which files will be deduplicated before applying changes.

 Hard links share a single inode.
 When --fix replaces a duplicate with a hard link, the duplicate’s original ownership, permissions, and timestamps are replaced by those of the retained file.
-If two duplicate files had different owners or permissions, the replaced file will silently adopt the retained file’s metadata.
-Review the dry-run output to ensure this is acceptable, particularly in multi-user environments.
+Files whose owner or permissions differ from the retained file are therefore skipped unless --force is given.
+Use --force only when you have reviewed the dry-run output and adopting the retained file’s metadata is acceptable, particularly in multi-user environments.

 Hard links share data.
 After deduplication, all linked paths point to the same inode and the same data blocks.
 A write to any path modifies the data seen by all paths.
 Similarly, operations like chmod, chown, and truncate affect all linked paths.
 If independent copies are needed, the file must be copied (not linked) to a new path.